tillbiskup/fitpy/docs/concepts.rst

 FitPy is built around a small set of general concepts, each aiming at complete reproducibility---and whereever possible replicability---of data acquisition, processing, and analysis.
 Despite its origin in spectroscopy, FitPy is generally agnostic with respect to the data processed.

 Due to being based on the `ASpecD framework for reproducible data analysis <https://www.aspecd.de/>`_, FitPy uses many of the underlying concepts, namely the dataset, model, and for the actual fitting the analysis step.
+Results can be presented in form of reports.
 Furthermore, recipe-driven data analysis is used as a user interface making it possible to reliably and reproducibly fit data with no programming skills needed.

 Dataset